nickyoung-github/pydantic-bind/README.md

 ## No Copy

-What if you would like a single representation of the data, shared between C++ and Python.
+What if you would like a single representation of the data, shared between C++ and python.
 Then fear not, `base.BaseModelNoCopy` is your friend!
 Deriving from this class will result in the annotations for the pydantic class being re-written using `computed_field`, with property getters and setters operating on the generated pybind class.